nazimben25/Plan_vacations_with_Weather_data_Flask-API/README.md

         4 png files are generated : "output_data/Figx.png"

-    2.2.5) separate between north and south Hemisphere using the csv file generated in the step above
+    2.2.5) separate between north and south Hemisphere

         2.2.5.1) calculate Regression and create scatter plots same variables with distinction between N and S